jdoleary/Spellmasons/docs/old/TasksRoadmap.md

     - All Marketing Tasks

 - 3rd Big Milestone
+    - MOAR Potions and Pickups!
+        - More potions will especially be interesting with Alchemize
+            - Maybe some super rare potions (resurrect potion that interacts with any corpse?)
     - Runes?
 How to customize the experience
         - Calameties and perks where my attempt at this and it did not succeed.
     - Meta progression